Roland-Addy/PortfolioProjects/README.md

 ## Data Correlation with Python
 In this project, I used python to determine the correlation between various variables that contribute to the success of a movie production

+## Data Visualization Using Plotly and Dash in Python
+Created a dashboard based on the concept of demonstrating US Domestic Airline Flights Performance and Yearly average flight delay statistics from 2005 to 2020.